Mary Noel Menezes

-Sister Mary Noel Menezes OR (14 July 1930 – 31 August 2022) was a Guyanese Roman Catholic nun and historian.
+Sister Mary Noel Menezes OR (14 July 1930 – 31 August 2022) was a Guyanese Roman Catholic nun and historian of Portuguese descent.
 She was involved with the University of Guyana from 1967 to her death in 2022, as a lecturer, head of department, full professor, and professor emeritus.
 She specialised in Guyanese history, particularly that of Amerindians and Portuguese Guyanese.

 Early life

 Menezes was born on 14 July 1930 in Georgetown, British Guiana, to a family of Madeiran origin.
 She entered the Sisters of Mercy at the age of 17, moving to Pennsylvania for her religious training.

 She returned home in 1950 and taught at St Joseph High School until 1952, when she moved to Jamaica to attend Saint Joseph's Teachers' College.
 She then graduated with a diploma in education in 1954, and then until 1963 taught at the Sacred Heart Roman Catholic School in Georgetown.

 Academia

 Menezes returned to the United States to attend College Misericordia (BA in history) and Georgetown University (MA in Latin American history).
 She taught briefly at Sacred Heart College, North Carolina, and then in 1967 took up an appointment as a lecturer in the Department of History at the fledgling University of Guyana.
 In 1970, Menezes won a Ford Foundation scholarship to study at the University of London, where she completed a PhD (conferred 1973) on British policy towards Guyanese Amerindians in the 19th century.

 In 1973, Menezes oversaw the creation of a Master of Arts program in Guyanese history, the first postgraduate degree offered by the University of Guyana.
 She was made head of department in 1977 and upgraded to professor of history in 1980, the first time in the university's history that position had been created.
 From 1978 to 1980, Menezes served as president of the Association of Caribbean Historians, the first woman to hold the position.
 She retired from teaching in 1990, and was made a professor emeritus in 2009.
 She published her most recent book in May 2017, aged 87, which was launched by President David A. Granger (one of her former students).